liuxy1103/CAD/readme.md

 ```

 ## Wafer4 Dataset
-We introduce the Wafer4 dataset, a new electron microscopy (EM) neuron segmentation dataset collected from a region of the mouse medial entorhinal cortex.
-Utilizing Multi-Beam-SEM technology, the dataset is imaged at an impressive resolution of $8\times8\times35$ nm, providing intricate details of neural structures.

-Comprising a volumetric size of $125\times1250\times1250$ voxels, the Wafer4 dataset offers fine-grained voxel-level annotations for over $1.9\times10^8$ voxels.
-This level of granularity enables precise segmentation of neural components, facilitating detailed analyses of neuronal morphology and connectivity patterns.
-This dataset is divided into 100 sections for training and 25 sections for testing

-Notably, the Wafer4 dataset stands out due to its focus on the allocortex, a cerebral cortex region occupying a smaller area (10%) compared to the neocortex.
-While existing datasets primarily target the neocortex, particularly the somatosensory cortex, the Wafer4 dataset fills a crucial gap by providing insights into the allocortical region.

-Positioned in layer VI of the cortical layers within the allocortex, the Wafer4 dataset captures neural structures in a deeper layer, offering unique perspectives on cortical organization and function.
-Layer VI's distinct location within the cortex and its potential associations with specific brain functions make it an intriguing area for exploration and analysis.

-For ease of access and utilization by the research community, we will provide a comprehensive description of the Wafer4 dataset along with a link for accessing it in the updated paper.
-We anticipate that this unique dataset will serve as a valuable resource for advancing research in neural circuitry, cortical organization, and computational neuroscience.
+We have created the Wafer4 dataset, a novel electron microscopy (EM) dataset for neuronal segmentation, sourced from the mouse olfactory cortex region.
+Utilizing Multi-Beam-SEM technology, the dataset offers ultra-high-resolution imaging at 8x8x35 nanometers, showcasing intricate details of neuronal structures.
+The Wafer4 dataset comprises 125x1250x1250 voxels, providing finely annotated voxel-level instance segmentation for over 190 million voxels, facilitating precise segmentation of neuronal instances and aiding in detailed analysis of neuronal morphology and connectivity patterns.
+The dataset is divided into 100 sections for training and 25 sections for testing.
+Furthermore, the uniqueness of the Wafer4 dataset lies in its focus on the allocation cortex region, occupying a relatively small area (10%) of the brain cortex.
+By addressing the existing data gap concerning the allocation cortex, the Wafer4 dataset offers insights into this specific cortical region.
+Situated in layer VI of the cortex, the Wafer4 dataset captures deeper neuronal structures, providing a unique perspective on cortical organization and function.

 We release the [Wafer4](https://drive.google.com/drive/folders/1QsMc71wWDozitktVDXSvZtu5OEP2JT5y?usp=drive_link) dataset in Google Driver.